-Regenerating an edited map
+2.d.7: Regenerating an edited map

 This step enables you to re-draw the map, applying any changes you have made in the mapping parameters and settings following instructions in the previous sections of this manual.
 A map can be re-drawn for the predicted distribution range and probabilities of species occurrence in the current period and by the year 2100 using the command buttons at the bottom of the CYOM page (Fig. 2.10).